-An overseas qualified dentist can apply for temporary registration in specific approved posts if they hold a dental qualification from a university which is recognised by NARIC UK for the purposes of temporary registration and the overseas registration examination (ORE).
+An overseas qualified dentist can apply for temporary registration in specific approved posts if they hold a dental qualification from a university which is recognised by ENIC for the purposes of temporary registration and the overseas registration examination (ORE).

 Please note that your eligibility for certain training posts is dependent upon your UK Border Agency visa.
 If you require further information on the new immigration legislation, please visit the UK Visas and Immigration.

 A direction is the post a dentist will work in whilst they have temporary registration.
 A dentist with temporary registration is registered under specific restrictions.
 These restrictions allow dentists to hold valid registration only for specific posts and in the hospital(s) or institution(s) listed in the direction and for a specified time.
 If a dentist would like to continue in a post after the end of a direction, they need to make an application to the GDC for renewal.
 Directions are granted on the basis of the following:

 - confirmation by medical staffing certifying that the applicant is competent to practise in the specific approved post they have offered to employ them in during the relevant direction dates, and

 - the confirmation by a supervising consultant certifying that there will be a registered dentist on the premises able to give adequate supervision in the hospital(s) or institution(s) at all times when the dentist is practising during the relevant direction dates.